The retroactive date in a liability insurance policy is either –

 Let us use illustrate the retroactive date concept with an example –

-Suppose a client purchased the first D&O policy on 01 April 2015.
-The policy was timely renewed by the client maintain the policy retroactive date as 01 April 2015 (though he kept switching insurers based on quoted premiums and policy terms & conditions).
+Suppose a client purchased the first Directors’ Officers’ policy on 01 April 2015.
+The procedure was timely renewed by the client to maintain the policy retroactive date as 01 April 2015 (though he kept switching insurers based on quoted premiums and policy terms & conditions).
 A claim was reported in the current policy as a result of an event that had occurred on –

 - 01 January 2015